-- the manager or employee concerned was disqualified as a result of breach of the duties imposed upon the manager or employee by sections 176 or 90 of the LSA; - (xi) the body does not comply with Rule 8.5 (compliance officers); - (xii) the body fails to comply with Rule 8.6 (management and control); or - (xiii) for any other reason it is in the public interest; - (b) in the case of a recognised body, the body is no longer a legal services body; or - (eb) in the case of a licensed body: - (i) the body is no longer a licensable body;
+- the manager or employee concerned was disqualified as a result of breach of the duties imposed upon the manager or employee by sections 176 or 90 of the LSA; - (xi) the body does not comply with Rule 8.5 (compliance officers); - (xii) the body fails to comply with Rule 8.6 (management and control); or - (xiii) for any other reason it is in the public interest; - (b) in the case of a licensed body a non-authorised person holds an interest in the licensed body.

-- (ii) a non-authorised person holds an interest in the licensed body: - (Ai) as a result of the person taking a step in circumstances where that constitutes an offence under paragraph 24(1) of Schedule 13 to the LSA (whether or not the person is charged with or convicted of an offence under that paragraph), - (Bii) in breach of conditions imposed under paragraphs 17, 28 or 33 of that Schedule, or - (Ciii) the person's holding of which is subject to an objection by the licensing authority under paragraph 31 or 36 of that Schedule. - 242.2 The SRA must not revoke or suspend an authorisation under this rule: - unless it has first provided the authorised body with an opportunity to provide representations to it regarding the issues giving rise to the proposed revocation or suspension; - (ab) unless it has first given the authorised body notice of its intention to revoke or suspend the authorisation; anda written notice stating its intention to revoke or suspend the authorisation and inviting the body to make representations to the SRA on the intended revocation or suspension; - (bc) before the end of the period of 28 days beginning with the day on which the notice in (ab) above is given to the body or any longer period specified in the notice.
+- (i) as a result of the person taking a step in circumstances where that constitutes an offence under paragraph 24(1) of Schedule 13 to the LSA (whether or not the person is charged with or convicted of an offence under that paragraph), - (ii) in breach of conditions imposed under paragraphs 17,28 or 33 of that Schedule, or - (iii) the person's holding of which is subject to an objection by the licensing authority under paragraph 31 or 36 of that Schedule. - 22.2 The SRA must not revoke or suspend an authorisation under this rule: - (a) unless it has first provided the authorised body with an opportunity to provide representations to it regarding the issues giving rise to the proposed revocation or suspension; - (b) unless it has first given the authorised body notice of its intention to revoke or suspend the authorisation; and

+(c) before the end of the period of 28 days beginning with the day on which the notice in (b) above is given to the body or any longer period specified in the notice.

-- Rule 22.1(a)(x)(C) refers to sections 90 and 176 of the LSA.
+- (i) Rule 22.1(a)(x)(C) refers to sections 90 and 176 of the LSA.
 Section 90 sets out the duty of non-authorised persons, as defined by the LSA, not to do anything which causes or substantially contributes to a breach by a licensed body, or by a manager or an employee of the licensed body who is an authorised person, of the duties imposed on them by section 176.
 Section 176 imposes the statutory duty on a regulated person to comply with the SRA's regulatory arrangements when practising through an SRA firm.
 Regulated person includes the firm itself as well as the managers and employees of the firm. - (ii) Rule 22.1(b)(i) refers to the offence under paragraph 24(1) of Schedule 13 to the LSA.
-This is the offence of an unauthorised person who is required to notify the licensed body and the SRA of a proposal to take a step leading to acquiring a restricted interest in a licensed body taking the step prior to the

-SRA's approval.
-Rule 21.1(b)(ii) refers to breaches of the specific provisions about imposing conditions on approval of owners - see guidance note (ii) to rule 15 above.
-Rule 21.1(b)(iii) refers to paragraphs 31 (the SRA having an objection to a notifiable interest) and 36 (the SRA having an objection to an existing restricted interest) of Schedule 13 to the LSA.

-(iii) Revocation and suspension of authorisation is a discretionary power of the SRA.
+This is the offence of an unauthorised person who is required to notify the licensed body and the SRA of a proposal to take a step leading to acquiring a restricted interest in a licensed body taking the step prior to the SRA's approval.
+Rule 21.1(b)(ii) refers to breaches of the specific provisions about imposing conditions on approval of owners see guidance note (ii) to rule 15 above.
+Rule 21.1(b)(iii) refers to paragraphs 31 (the SRA having an objection to a notifiable interest) and 36 (the SRA having an objection to an existing restricted interest) of Schedule 13 to the LSA. - (iii) Revocation and suspension of authorisation is a discretionary power of the SRA.
 The SRA is unlikely to revoke or suspend authorisation if doing so at that time would present any risk to clients, the public, the protection of public money or to any SRA investigation.

-Rule 223 - Unforeseen temporary breach of certain conditions and eligibility criteria
+Rule 23 - Unforeseen temporary breach of certain conditions and eligibility criteria